TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 description: We will se how to extract metadata from a formatted file name.
 ---

-This post covers the following topic. **How to use documents file name to send metadata into Alfresco?**
+This post covers the following topic. **How to use files name to send metadata into Alfresco?**

 > Before starting:
 >